bindusri0702/IBM_telco_customer_churn_analysis/README.md

 ### Correlation Analysis

 Use aggregations and statistical functions to identify correlations between variables such as satisfaction score, monthly charges, and tenure.

-Detailed explaination of the insights is published [here](https://bindusri.hashnode.dev/data-analysis-with-sql)